jjangga0214/.dotfiles.debian.core/README.md

 ## automatic installation and configuration

 Basically, this project is to automatically set preferable environment with ease. [install.sh](install.sh) is for that automation.
 This handles apt, snap, zsh, oh-my-zsh, node, nvm, go and so on.
-Also, it clone jjangga0214/note to **$HOME/note**.
+Also, it clones [jjangga0214/note](https://github.com/jjangga0214/note) to `$HOME`**/note**.

 ```bash
 sudo bash install.sh